FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/sfs_file_system_v2.md

 * `status` - The status of the shared file system.

-* `share_type` - The storage service type assigned for the shared file system, such as high-performance storage (composed of SSDs) and large-capacity storage (composed of SATA disks).

 * `volume_type` - The volume type.

 * `export_location` - The address for accessing the shared file system.